 The traditional Jewish calendar is a lunar calendar, which means that it counts and calculates its lunar months somewhat differently from how the widely-used Gregorian calendar (which is a solar calendar) reckons its own months.
 This means that there is a certain amount of built-in “drift,” from year to year, between the two calendars.

-Last year, for instance, Purim (14 Adar on the Hebrew calendar) began at sunset on March 7 and ended at nightfall on March 8, 2012.
-Next year, by contrast, Purim will begin at sunset on March 15 and end at nightfall on March 16, 2014.
+In 2012, for instance, Purim (14 Adar on the Hebrew calendar) began at sunset on March 7 and ended at nightfall on March 8, 2012.
+In 2014, by contrast, Purim begin at sunset on March 15 and ended at nightfall on March 16, 2014.

-This year, however, Purim begins at sunset on February 23 – except, as I mentioned previously, in Jerusalem, where it will instead begin at sunset on February 24 (15 Adar).
-Why the one-day difference in dates, and why only in Jerusalem?
+Purim typically starts one date later in Jersalem, but why?
 Well, that requires getting into the nature and background of this particular Jewish holiday.
 Purim celebrates events set in ancient Persia, as described in the biblical book of Esther.
 At the time, many Jews were living within the mighty Persian Empire, and one day the king of Persia decided he needed a new queen.
 Esther, a beautiful young Jewish woman, caught the king’s eye, and thus became the new Queen of Persia.